gizmolab10/sensecraftdocs/user_manual/narrative.md

-title: What is a Narrative?
+# What is a Narrative?
-save_as: jonathan/narrative.html
-lang: en
-menulabel:
-menuorder:
-contentclass: content-issue
-slug: